-About the farmer:
+About the farmer

-About the farm:
+About the farm

 Nigel farms a wide range of soils with everything from blow away sand to peat, loams and boulder clay.
 He is a great believer in tracks and the business has three Claas Challenger rubber-tracked tractors.

-Crops are established by subsoiling followed by the Culitpress.
-No cultivations are carried out after the end of September with stale seedbeds sprayed as required.
-Some fields have no blackgrass and some have either non-resistant or fully herbicide resistant populations.
+To help with black-grass control, no cultivations are carried out after the end of September, with stale seedbeds sprayed as required.
+Some fields have no black-grass and some have either non-resistant or fully herbicide resistant populations.

 The Vaderstad is used as used both as a conventional drill and as a semi-direct drill and 50% of the fertiliser is now applied as liquid.